From Discover Your Destiny

 The first reason why we are called upon to remain in this world subsequent to our conversion is because the world is our probation for heaven, a training ground for the responsibilities of our eternal future.
 The most efficient university in all of God’s creation is a mean, dusty, exciting campus called Earth.
 This marvelous university is filled with classrooms for all kinds of people.

-It properly instructs the youth, the aged, the mother, the son, the rich, the individualist, the mother, the son, the rich, the individualist, the mother, the son, the rich, the individualist, the poor, the selfish, and a large numbers of others.
+It properly instructs the youth, the aged, the mother, the son, the rich, the individualist, the poor, the selfish, and a large numbers of others.

 Here, at least for the wise and pliable Christian, is a wonderful opportunity to gain maturity by which he may be presented one day before the God of the universe, as a full-grown son rather than a slobbering and selfish child.
 In that moment of appearance before God he understands that every single experience of life—though most of them were impossible to understand at the moment of their occurrence—contributed toward that maturity for which he is now grateful beyond words.